zero-to-agi/QA/round_1-3_AI.md

    - They compress images into discrete tokens (like words), allowing them to be processed by language models, then reconstruct images from these tokens.

 8. **What is the role of latent spaces in generative models?**
-   - Latent spaces are compressed representations where similar concepts are nearby, enabling operations like interpolation between concepts and controlled generation by navigating this space.
+   - **Latent spaces are compressed representations** where similar concepts are nearby, enabling operations like interpolation between concepts and controlled generation by navigating this space.

-9. **How do music generation systems like MusicLM work?**
-   - They typically convert audio into sequential tokens or spectrograms, model these sequences using transformers, and generate new sequences that are converted back to audio.

 10. **What are common evaluation challenges for generative models?**
     - Lack of single objective metric, subjective quality assessment, balancing novelty vs. quality, and evaluating alignment with human intent or instruction.